gregmannuk/dbmm_list_clarifications/Using github here.md

 # Guidance for those unfamiliar to GitHub

 ## What is GitHub
 GitHub is an online collaboration tool mainly used by software developers to manage software code.
 It's a professional level tool and for personal use it is free.
-As it os a tool promarily for software developers you may not be familiar with the terms used.
+As it is a tool primarily for software developers you may not be familiar with the terms used.
 The key ones are covered in the guidance below.

 ## What do I need to use it?
 ### Get a github account